Electroblob77/Wizardry-Wiki/Font-of-Mana-(Status-Effect).md

 The font of mana spell grants the caster font of mana I, or, when used on a master healing [[wand|Wands]], font of mana II.
 The only other source of the effect is via commands.

 ## Trivia
-- The font of mana effect stacks with [[wand cooldown upgrades|Special-Wand-Upgrades#cooldown-upgrades]].
+- The font of mana effect stacks with [[wand cooldown upgrades|Special-Wand-Upgrades#cooldown-upgrade]].